hyperledger/iroha-docker/README.md

 Run ./utils-scripts/update-binaries.sh to update after build.
 You can now test with ./utils-scripts/run-iroha.sh -f 1 -l 4 (To run four instances of indecies 1 to 4).

+## 3. iroha-build
+[iroha-build](iroha-build/) contains building scripts for IROHA on your non dockernized environment.